 About Dr. Bradbury

-Dr. Bradbury is an Assistant Professor of Orthopaedic Surgery at Emory.
-He specializes in hip and knee arthroplasty.
-He really enjoys this area of orthopaedic surgery because of the consistency of success in the properly selected patient.
+Thomas Bradbury, MD, enjoys hip and knee arthroplasty because of the consistency of success in the properly selected patient.
 Dr. Bradbury’s professional goal is the improvement in quality of life for patients with pain secondary to hip and knee problems.

 His research interests center around infections involving hip and knee replacements which are rare, but difficult problems.
 Dr. Bradbury is researching the success rate of current treatment methods for hip and knee replacement infections caused by resistant bacteria (MRSA).
 Through his research, he hopes to find better way to both prevent and treat periprosthetic hip and knee infections.